Les Dudek (album)

 Les Dudek is American guitarist Les Dudek's 1976 self-titled solo debut album.

 Track listing

 Influence

 Steve Miller covered "What a Sacrifice" on his album Book of Dreams as "Sacrifice", which included Dudek and James Curly Cooke in the recording.

 His early releases influenced by the Southern rock style of the Allman Brothers Band - slide guitar and dual drummers on a few tracks.
 Dudek was one of the replacement considerations after the death of Duane Allman.
 He had uncredited contributions to "Ramblin' Man" and "Jessica" and was part of the recording of Brothers and Sisters.

-Influence from his work with Boz Scaggs adds a flair of funky jazz.
+Influence from his work with Boz Scaggs adds a flair of Jazz-funk.